python/cpython/Doc/tutorial/classes.rst

 time, so don't rely on dynamic name resolution!
 (In fact, local variables are already determined statically.)

-A special quirk of Python is that assignments normally go into the innermost scope.
+A special quirk of Python is that -- if no :keyword:`global` or :keyword:`nonlocal` statement is in effect -- assignments to names always go into the innermost scope.
 Assignments do not copy data --- they just bind names to objects.
 The same is true for deletions: the statement ``del x`` removes the binding of ``x`` from the namespace referenced by the local scope.
 In fact, all operations that introduce new names use the local scope: in particular, import statements and function definitions bind the module or function name in the local scope.
+(The :keyword:`global` statement can be used to indicate that particular variables live in the global scope.)

 The :keyword:`global` statement can be used to indicate that particular variables live in the global scope and should be rebound there; the